Studying uniform thickness II: Transversely non-simple iterated torus knots: Transversely non-simple iterated torus knots

-We have completed the UTP classification of iterated torus knots; it now remains to show that in the class of iterated torus knots, failing the UTP is a sufficient condition for supporting transversally non-simple cablings.
-To this end, in this section we prove Theorem \ref{second theorem}; we do so by working through a series of lemmas.
-These lemmas will first give us information about just a piece of the Legendrian mountain range for $K_r = ((P_1,q_1),...,(P_r,q_r))$ where $P_i > 0$ for all $i$; we will then use this information to obtain enough information about the Legendrian mountain ranges of certain cables $K_{r+1}$ to conclude that these cables are transversally non-simple.
-We will therefore not be completing the Legendrian or transversal classification of these iterated torus knots.
+We have completed the UTP classification of iterated torus knots; it now remains to show that in the class of iterated torus knots, failing the UTP is a sufficient condition for supporting transversely non-simple cablings.
+To this end, in this section we prove Theorem \ref{second theorem}; we do so by working through two lemmas.
+The first lemma will give us information about just a piece of the Legendrian mountain range for $K_r = ((P_1,q_1),...,(P_r,q_r))$ where $P_i > 0$ for all $i$; in the second lemma, we will then use this information to obtain enough information about the Legendrian mountain ranges of certain cables $K_{r+1}$ to conclude that these cables are transversely non-simple.
+We will therefore not be completing the Legendrian or transverse classification of these iterated torus knots.